2021, a year of great churn in the job market

 Indians are also increasingly considering factors beyond salaries in making career choices.
 As many as 24% of those who planned to or had moved jobs said they were looking for a better work-life balance.
 This motivation was nearly as prominent as the desire to get a salary hike.
 A small chunk also switched jobs to get to work remotely since they preferred that.

-This is in line with other research findings, such as a recent JLL report that said a caring employer and work-life balance were now workers’ top priority, ahead of salary concerns.
+This is in line with other research findings, such as a recent JLL report that said a caring employer and work-life balance were now workers’ top priority, ahead of salary concerns (https://www.jll.co.in/en/trends-and-insights/research/india-worker-preferences-barometer).

 Further, 33% of respondents who planned to or had taken a job break wanted to spend time with family, and 29% wanted to pursue startup dreams or other passions, the survey data shows.
 Around 14% also left their jobs because of burnout or unbearable work stress.